Noboru Ando: Life and career

 Soon after disbanding his gang, Ando was approached by a producer from Shochiku.
 He had his first acting role in 1965's Blood and Rules, a film about himself.
 Following its success, he demanded, and received, a ¥20 million contract to work exclusively for the studio.
 According to Ando, acting came easily to him as a result of his underworld life: "In Japanese, the only difference between yakuza and yakusha (actor) is one hiragana character," he has been quoted as saying.
 "All yakuza have to be actors to survive."
-He starred in three films by Tai Kato; A Man's Face Shows His Personal History, Opium Heights: Hell Squad Attack (both 1966), and 1967's Sentence: Eighteen Years.
+He starred in three films by Tai Kato; By a Man's Face Shall You Know Him, Opium Heights: Hell Squad Attack (both 1966), and 1967's Eighteen Years in Prison.
 In 1967, Koji Shundo, a producer at Toei and former yakuza himself, lured Ando to Toei.
 This violated the Five-Company Agreement and an automatic extension in his contract with Shochiku, but was ultimately allowed given Ando's unfamiliarity with the workings of the film industry.
 He appeared in a total of 51 Toei films including Teruo Ishii's Abashiri Bangaichi: Fubuki no Toso (1967) and Gendai Ninkyoshi (1973) as well as Kinji Fukasaku's Japan Organized Crime Boss (1969), Sympathy for the Underdog (1971), Street Mobster (1972), New Battles Without Honor and Humanity (1974) and Graveyard of Honor (1975).

 In the 1970s, Ando was also a singer signed to Canyon Records.
 Through the years he starred in several more films detailing his and his yakuza family's history, including Ando Noboru no Waga Tobou to Sex no Kiroku (1976), which depicted his sexual escapades while on the run from police.
 After appearing in Sadao Nakajima's The Big Boss's Head in 1979, Ando largely retired from acting.
 He occasionally served as producer, such as on 1988's Bruise by Shunichi Kajima, and wrote novels.
 He resumed acting in 1997, this time in straight to video films.
 In 2002, he served as supervisor on Takashi Miike's Deadly Outlaw: Rekka, which is loosely based on the actor's experiences.